 I think we’re just sometimes a bit too predisposed to scarcity thinking and need to relax our hearts and minds and open our gates to the less visibly affected patients in both camps.
 Frankly, my life was MUCH harder before I was diagnosed or even visibly disabled by my hypermobility as I had no way to explain all my myriad odd pains and sensations in my body and semi-anaphylactic reactions thanks to my connective tissue disorder.

 I was subjected to endless amounts of unsolicited and usually unhelpful advice, since my condition was heritable.
+(That is, there is no cure or easy remedy.)
 Oh sure, some actually guessed correctly about some of the therapies I now currently espouse for myself at least.
 (Low sugar, high dose vitamin C and magnesium.)
 But without knowing this was genetic, everyone just assumed I wasn’t trying hard enough, or taking the right magic “pill” yet when I wasn’t “cured” by it.

 Lo and behold, there is no cure for either autism, nor hypermobility.
 Only supportive therapies with mixed results that don’t work equally well for all patients.
 And many with autism want nothing to do with a cure, though some don’t mind improving some symptoms and issues.
 Ditto hypermobility.